Witanday/starter-blog/content/blog/Payme2/index.md

 That's it!!!

 ### Conclusion
-Going through the code, there are a lot of stuff that could be improved and would need more than one post. for more details Please visit the full app version on [github](https://github.com/Lambda-School-Labs/labspt2-pay-me)
+Going through the code, there are a lot of stuff that could be explained and would need more than one post. for more details Please visit the full app version on [github](https://github.com/Lambda-School-Labs/labspt2-pay-me)

-The next post we will tackle the back-end part.
+In The next post we will tackle the back-end part.